Voices from the Industry – NKBA

 Program proposals will only be accepted through the online submission form.
 Please review the requirements carefully and refer to the Submission Planning Worksheet to assist you with your proposal.

-Proposals must include a title, description, presentation goals and delivery methods.
+Proposals must include a title, description, learning objectives, and delivery methods.
 NKBA reserves the right to edit the title and description for length and content.

-• A session must total 60 minutes; please allow time for Q&A within that timeframe.
+• Presentations, Roundtable sessions, and panel discussions must total 60 minutes; please allow time for Q&A within that timeframe.

-• A workshop must total 90 minutes; please allow time for Q&A within that timeframe.
+• Workshops must total 90 minutes; please allow time for Q&A within that timeframe.

-• A strong proposal will indicate how the attendee will be able to apply your presentation goals practically on the job.
+A strong proposal will indicate how the attendee will be able to apply learning outcomes practically, on the job.

 Letter of Agreement